isomerpages/moe-ast-elis/_learning-opportunities/Grammar Courses/Building Knowledge of English Grammar – Time, Tense and Aspect.md

 the use of a variety of grammar references; and</p>
 </li>
 <li>
-<p>explain the use of time, tense and aspec to your students accurately and
+<p>explain the use of time, tense and aspect to your students accurately
-effectively.</p>
+and effectively.</p>
 </li>
 </ul>
 <h3>Course Structure</h3>